Welcome to Year 1 with Mrs Choudhury and Mrs Kotwani.

-Autumn Term 2 Phonics schedule – Here is a quick guide outlining which sounds we will be teaching this half term to help you support your child.
+Spring Term Phonics schedule – Here is a quick guide outlining which sounds we will be teaching this term to help you support your child.

 Phonics in year 1 – Here is a copy of the leaflet we distributed during meet the teacher about how we teach phonics in year 1.